-From time-to-time, the Company and its subsidiaries evaluate existing companies, businesses, assets, products and services, and such review could result in the Company or its subsidiaries acquiring or disposing of businesses or assets.
+Periodically, the Company and its subsidiaries evaluate existing companies, businesses, assets, products and services.
+Such reviews could result in the Company or its subsidiaries acquiring or divesting of businesses or assets.
 In the ordinary course of business, the Company considers and discusses the purchase or sale of companies, businesses segments or assets.

-If effected, such transactions could be material to the Company in size or scope, could result in risks and contingencies, including integration risks, relating to companies, businesses or assets that the Company acquires or expose it to the risk of claims relating to those it has disposed of, could result in changes in the value of the securities of the Company, including the common shares of the Company, and could result in the Company holding additional capital for contingencies that may arise after the transaction is completed.
-Integration risk can emerge also due to external risks that are difficult to anticipate resulting in reduced synergies and negative impact on value capture.
+If effected, such transactions could be material to the Company in size or scope, could result in risks and contingencies relating to companies, businesses or assets that the Company acquires or expose it to the risk of claims relating to those it has divested, could result in changes in the value of the securities of the Company, including the common shares of the Company, and could result in the Company holding additional capital for contingencies that may arise after the transaction is completed.
+Strategic and integration risks related to mergers and acquisitions can also emerge due to external risks that are difficult to anticipate and may result in reduced synergies and negative impact on value capture.

-To mitigate these risks, due diligence reviews are undertaken and risks are assessed in the context of our Risk Appetite.
-The Company recognizes that integration risk can emerge due to external risks that are difficult to anticipate resulting in reduced synergies and negative impact on value capture.
-For each transaction, a robust integration strategy is established that considers the values, norms, and culture of the acquired companies, including monitoring of new and emerging risks that may impede efficiency and delay the consolidation process.
-Before acquiring or disposing of companies, businesses, business segments, or assets, businesses assess and provide assurance that systems and processes are in place to manage the risks after the transaction is completed.
+To mitigate these risks, due diligence reviews of potential transactions are undertaken, and risks are assessed in the context of our Risk Appetite.
+For acquisitions, an integration strategy is established that considers the values, norms, and culture of the target company, including monitoring of new and emerging risks that may impede efficiency and delay the consolidation process.
+Before acquiring or divesting companies, businesses, business segments, or assets, Operating Segments assess and provide assurance that systems and processes are appropriate to manage the risks after the transaction is completed, and regular monitoring and oversight of transaction activities is conducted.